sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ![eurasia](img/eurasian-plate.webp "eurasia")

 The entire Eurasian plate is essentially contained within a slice that will move closer to the equator.
 In fact, the equator will run smack dab across the Eurasian plate.
-Therefore, I predict that the Eurasian plate will rise in elevation.
+Therefore, I predict that the Eurasian plate will rise in elevation and experience a recession of its coastlines, particularly in the Arctic region.

 ![notam](img/notam-plate.webp "notam")

 The North American plate currently does not lie on the equator.
 After the rotation, the equator will run through the east side of this plate.
-Therefore I predict the North American Plate, at least the eastern side, will rise in elevation.
+Therefore I predict the North American Plate, at least the eastern side, will rise in elevation and experience a coastline recession.

 ![sotam](img/sotam-plate.webp "sotam")

 The equator currently runs through the northern part of the South American plate.
 In S2, the equator will run the full length of the South American plate, on the west side.
-Therefore I predict that the South American plate will rise.
+Therefore I predict that the South American plate will rise, elevating the southern tip of South America.

 ![indo-aus](img/indo-aus-plate.webp "indo aus")